mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 ![Example of UNION ALL]({{ "/assets/notes-on-70-761-Querying-Data-with-Transact-SQL/union-all.png" | absolute_url }})

 - Number of columns must be the same in the two sets.
-- Column data type must be the same or compatible (implicitly convertable).
+- Column data type must be the same or compatible (implicitly convertible).

 <a name="difference_between_union_and_union_all"></a>